exercism/website-copy/pages/terms.md

 #### Non-Eligibility based on suspension or removal

-Our services are **not** available to any users previously suspended or removed from the The Platform.
+Our services are **not** available to any users previously suspended or removed from the Platform.
 It is expected that such removals will be governed by these Terms of Service and our Code of Conduct.

 #### Eligibility based on age (and region)